cronical/idpro-bok-tech-arch/tech-arch.md

 ### Credential Services

 Credential Services  issue or register the subscriber authenticators, delivers  the credential for use, and subsequently manages the credentials.
-FICAM separates this into a first-class component called Credential Management System, which also includes PKI information for federation, which this model indicates under metadata and discovery.
+FICAM separates this into a first-class component called Credential Management System, which also includes PKI information for federation.
+We follow FICAM in this model: so the subscriber will include system components that need certificates and private keys.
+We also place the function known as Security Token Service here, including services that translate one type of token into another.

 ### Credential Service Provider (CSP)